 Sex, sexual orientation, sexual health, sexual wellbeing, what is it all about?

 There are so many stories around sex, it's hard to know what to believe!
-The below will help give you the low down on sex, sexual health, gender and identity.
+The below will help give you the low down on sex, sexual health and becoming a parent.

 You should never be pressured in to doing something you don't want to.
 Find out more information on consent in this You Tube video on consent

 Should you wish to speak confidentially with your School Nurse you can do so by text or telephone them on 07833437363.
 This number can also be found in your school planner book, School Nurse posters in school, through your school reception or your year principle/pastoral team.

 There are many different forms of contraception (about 15 types to choose from!), with advantages and drawbacks to each one.
 You will need to think about how reliable the method is, how easy it is to use, how it will affect your body and if it will protect you from sexually transmitted infections a well.
 Most forms of contraception need to be prescribed, but are usually free.